vidyagames998/vidyagames998.github.io/eldenring/index.md

 If that feels cheap you can also grind other enemies around here if you wanted to.

-You'll want 15 faith, 12 arcane, 14 Dex , 18 or so vigor and the rest can dump into strength.
+You'll want 30 strength, 15 faith, 12 arcane, 14 Dex, and at least 18 vigor.

 From here you really need to decide how much grinding do you really want to do?
 You don't have to grind to get runes if you are willing to do some side quests to earn runes.